Illinois Compiled Statutes

 (410 ILCS 315/2e)

-(a) Notwithstanding the provisions of Section 2 of this Act, beginning August 1, 2007, the Department of Public Health must provide all female students who are entering sixth grade and their parents or legal guardians written information about the link between human papillomavirus (HPV) and cervical cancer and the availability of a HPV vaccine.
+(a) Notwithstanding the provisions of Section 2 of this Act, the Department of Public Health must provide all students who are entering sixth grade and their parents or legal guardians written information about the link between human papillomavirus (HPV) and cervical, vulvar, vaginal, penile, anal, and oropharyngeal cancers in males and females, as applicable, and the availability of a HPV vaccine so that they may be protected before ever being exposed to the virus.

 (b) The Director of Public Health shall prescribe the content of the information required in subsection (a) of this Section.